 Frozen Peppers Will Be Less Crisp Than Usual

 It’s good to understand that the freezing process will change the peppers a bit.
-Even if you use the peppers fairly fast after freezing them, it will cause them to lose a bit of their usual crispness.
+Even if you use them fairly fast after freezing, it will cause them to lose a bit of their usual crispness.

 This means that frozen bell peppers might not be ideal for certain types of recipes.
-If you’re going to make something where you’d notice the lack of crispness in the bell peppers, then it might be better to buy new fresh bell peppers.
+If you’re going to make something where you’d notice the lack of crispness, it might be better to buy fresh peppers.

 You can easily use frozen bell peppers in many dishes and have things taste great, though.
-It’s recommended to use bell peppers in grilled and cooked recipes where they can still shine after being thawed out.
+It’s recommended to use them in grilled and cooked recipes where they can still shine after being thawed out.

 Essentially, the peppers won’t be as good to eat when they aren’t cooked or grilled.
-Thankfully, there are a ton of amazing stir fry recipes and casseroles that utilize bell peppers.
+Thankfully, there are a ton of amazing stir fry recipes and casseroles that utilize them.

 Now that you know what it takes to freeze bell peppers the right way, it’s going to be easier for you to get good results.
 Bell peppers can be frozen whole, but you’re going to need to take the seeds out first to get good results.

-It might seem like a bit of work to chop the tops of the bell peppers off to scoop out the seeds, but it’s definitely necessary.
+It might seem like a bit of work to chop the tops off to scoop out the seeds, but it’s definitely necessary.
 Overall, this process won’t take long, and you’ll be able to get good results when freezing bell peppers whole like this.

 Some people find it to be much more convenient to freeze diced bell peppers since they take up less space in the freezer.
 You’ll be able to easily fit them in a freezer bag if you go this route, but you’ll want to keep the peppers whole if you want to make stuffed peppers at some point.

 Remember to label your bell peppers when you put them in the freezer no matter what method you utilize.
-It’s important to know how long the peppers have been in the freezer so that you can use them before freezer burn sets in.
+It’s important to know how long they have been in the freezer so that you can use them before freezer burn sets in.

 Enjoy your bell peppers and know that you don’t have to let them go to waste.
 It’ll be easy for you to get good results when freezing them moving forward when you follow the advice above.